-Suicide car bomb, gunmen attack prison in east Afghanistan
+Islamic State gunmen, suicide bomber attack Afghan prison

 Afghanistan has seen a recent spike in violence, with most attacks claimed by the local IS affiliate.

-A United Nations report last month estimated there are around 2,200 IS members in Afghanistan, and that while its leadership has been depleted, the group “remains capable of carrying out high-profile attacks in various parts of the country, including Kabul.”
+A United Nations report last month estimated there are around 2,200 IS members in Afghanistan, and that while the group is in “territorial retreat” and its leadership has been depleted, it “remains capable of carrying out high-profile attacks in various parts of the country, including Kabul.”

 Efforts to get peace talks underway between the Taliban and the Kabul government have stalled after the Taliban and the U.S. signed a deal in February, seen as a blueprint to ending Afghanistan’s decades of war.